mapgie/encrypt-decrypt/README.md

 # encrypt-decrypt
-a simple encryption / decryption program.
+a simple encryption / decryption program as a learning exercise.